statusfailed/hackage-fu/README.markdown

 ### TODO

 * Fix bug on 'latest' url e.g. [here][latest-url-bug]
-  This appears to be a bug in Hackage- "Contents" links to 0.53.5 instead of 1.0.2
+  This appears to be a bug in Hackage- "Contents" button on "latest" page links to 0.53.5 instead of 1.0.2
 * Port to Firefox
 * Port to Greasemonkey
 * Menu for navigating to arbitrary versions of the same page